 “My husband hates cauliflower and eggplant,” I say when the receptionist asks for our food preferences.

 “I’m not a fan of veal, but we like all other meats and we’re fine with raw things.
 We love tuna and salmon.
 Oh!
 And scallops, we loooove scallops!”
 The receptionist’s mention of offal, sweetbreads and black pudding gets an unequivocal “no”.
 I say I’m a savoury person, so he suggests cheeses but I want to see the chef perform, and push for a dessert – so long as it’s not trifle.
 I hang up worrying I’ve been too vague.
 I call back and profess my love for duck.
 There, that should do it.

 Saturday night comes and I can’t wait to see how chef Shaun Hack interprets my requests.
 He opened the restaurant in January after a long stint cooking in Europe – including at a one-Michelin-star restaurant in France where the ‘chef’s table’ concept is already taking off.

-Traditionally, chefs treat select diners to a special, off-menu degustation that pushes the culinary envelope and occurs either in the kitchen itself or within good view of it.
+Traditionally, chefs treat select dinners to a special, off-menu degustation that pushes the culinary envelope and occurs either in the kitchen itself or within good view of it.
 Hack’s version keeps his patrons on the restaurant floor (I’m slightly disappointed), allowing anyone to take part and see him create complex dishes to their tastes.

 “When you go for a [regular] degustation, there might be some things you don’t like and I just thought why pay all that money for that?”
 Hack reasons.
 Besides, he likes the diversity – he’s catalogued 600 different dishes already.
 There’s nothing else like it in Perth and few restaurants offer it in Australia.